 The Council imposes late payment penalties strictly in accordance with the Local Government Act 1999.
-The 2014-15 financial year prescribed interest rate is .6458% per month.

 When the Council receives a payment in respect of overdue rates the Council applies the money received as follows:

 - First to satisfy any costs awarded in connection with court proceedings - Second to satisfy any interest costs - Third in payment of any fines imposed - Fourth in payment of rates, in date order of their imposition (starting with the oldest account first).